Stroke rehabilitation workshops for physiotherapists and occupational therapists

 The StrokeEd collaboration is an Australian registered company and education provider.
 Members of the collaboration offer evidence-based workshops and lectures to improve the skills, knowledge and practice of rehabilitation therapists, and influence the delivery of rehabilitation services to stroke survivors.

-This website provides workshop information, lectures and resources for physiotherapists, occupational therapists and other rehabilitation professionals.
+This website provides workshop information (see individual listings under each workshop type), lectures and resources for physiotherapists, occupational therapists and other rehabilitation professionals.
 Stroke survivors may also find some of the information helpful.

 Workshop topics include upper and lower limb retraining, balance retraining, coaching skills, increasing amounts of practice (1000 reps), constraint-induced movement therapy and knowledge translation.
 Workshops are delivered face to face and online.
 Please contact us if you wish to organise a workshop or go to the calendar if you wish to attend a workshop.